It’s like a tool library, except with books instead of tools.

 Sponsor a Little Free Library

-If you are a keen reader, or a local business, what better way to show your love for your community than sponsoring something that enhances it?
-We can paint the library in preferred colours, and get your logo or a plaque on there too.
+If you are a keen reader or a local business, what better way to show your love for your community than by sponsoring something that enhances it?
+We can paint the library in your preferred colours, and put your logo or a plaque on it too.

 We have two size options, both with optional perspex doors.